May 3, 2021

 Group therapy is where individuals discuss and go over different issues relating to the same topic.

-For example, there are groups for everything from eating disorders and young adult anxiety to life beyond divorce and teen DBT.
-These sessions are usually held once a week, with anywhere from 10-50 people in attendance, depending on the practice.
+For example, there are groups for everything from eating disorders and intuitive eating (make peace with food) to adult DBT skills, teen DBT skills, and DBT skills for parents of teens .
+These sessions are usually held once a week, with anywhere from 5-30 people in attendance, depending on the practice.

 The therapeutic process is a very active one, and there is an incredible amount of trust involved.
 There must be a good deal of certainty in the relationship between client and therapist as clients often deal with very sensitive issues that should be treated as such.